logo

 pixelshot

 Dogs simply won't do this if they don't trust you.
-You and your pet have bonded long enough to the point that it is confident that you won't do anything perceived as a threat.
+You and your pet have bonded long enough that it is confident you won't do anything perceived as a threat.

 The simple act of a dog turning its back becomes a profound testament to trust.
 In a way, they're telling us that your bond with them is deep enough that they can relax in your presence.